 Micaela Owusu, MD, MSc

-Assistant Professor, Associate Director of Residency, Outpatient Child and Adolescent Psychiatrist
+Assistant Professor, Program Director of Residency, Outpatient Child and Adolescent Psychiatrist

 - Title Assistant Professor,